Dutch–Indonesian Round Table Conference: Aftermath

-The unresolved status of Western New Guinea would lead to the 12-year dispute.
-Political parties in Netherlands considered Indonesia dissolving the United States of Indonesia in 1950 into the original Republic of Indonesia as a pretense to not negotiate further on status of New Guinea which was promised to be completed in 1950, voiding the Round Table Agreement.
-In response, Indonesia nationalized Dutch companies and assets, and stopped paying the above mentioned debt.
-By around 1956, Indonesia had a remaining of around ƒ600 million left.
-This means in the period of 1950-1956 ƒ3.8 billion was already paid.
-After the conflict was resolved in 1962, Indonesia restarted payment of around 620 million left resumed after the resolution.
-By 1965, 36 installments of unknown amounts were made.
-The remainder was paid from 1976 in 30 installments with 1% annual interest rate until the last payment was made in 2002.
+The unresolved status of Western New Guinea would lead to a 12-year dispute.
+Political parties in Netherlands considered Indonesia dissolving the United States of Indonesia in 1950 into the original Republic of Indonesia as a pretense to not negotiate further on status of New Guinea which was promised to be completed in 1950, voiding the Round Table Agreement, according to the Indonesian side.
+In response, Indonesia nationalized Dutch companies and assets, and stopped paying the above-mentioned debt.
+By around 1956, the remaining (not-recognized) debt of Indonesia was around ƒ600 million.
+This means that in the period of 1950-1956 ƒ3.9 billion had already been paid.
+After the conflict was resolved in 1962, Indonesia restarted payment of around ƒ620 million.
+By 1965, 36 installments of unknown amounts had been made.
+The remainder was paid from 1976 in 30 installments with 1 % annual interest rate until the last payment was made in 2002.

+Some journalists characterize the aftermath of the Dutch–Indonesian Round Table Conference as 'the price of independence,' suggesting that the Indonesian government was purchasing its sovereignty.